akhilgupta-official/Autocomplete/README.md

 This module consist of four parts :

-1. Parsing : parsing the given paragraph in sets, where each set consist of keyword.
+1. Parsing : parsing the given paragraph in sets, where each set consist of four keyword.
 	Here, i am using the data of duck duck go collected using duck_duck_go_hack.py

-2. Indexing : Indexing the data in graph database, i am using Neo4j graph database is selected to reduce redundancy of words as well as forming relation between words.
+2. Indexing : Indexing the data in graph database, i am using Neo4j. graph database is selected to reduce redundancy of words as well as forming relation between words.

 	Alternate, you can also use wordnet or word2vec for Autocomplete.